mindreframer/golang-devops-stuff/Readme.md

       Scalable datastore for metrics, events, and real-time analytics 501 commits, last change: 2013-12-04 14:21:29, 929 stars, 36 forks

+    joewalnes/websocketd:
+      Like inetd, but for WebSockets.
+Turn any application that uses STDIO/STDOUT into a WebSocket server.
+       75 commits, last change: 2013-11-26 09:44:27, 570 stars, 21 forks

     jondot/groundcontrol:
       Manage and monitor your Raspberry Pi with ease 50 commits, last change: 2013-08-22 07:19:32, 621 stars, 42 forks